johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 # (Human) Pose Estimation

+When people in the Machine Learning Community talk about Pose Estimation, one can usually assume that they are talking about Human Pose Estimation.
+All of the known benchmarks in the field of Pose Estimation are based on images of people.
+Maybe this is due to the many potential applications of such models, e.g. Action Recognition, ...
+This is a difficult problem due to possible strong articulations, small and barely visible joints or keypoints, occlusions, and a high variance in clothing and lighting.

-- most of the time Human Pose Estimation
+But first of all, what exactly is Human Pose Estimation?

-- many benchmarks are based on images of humans, maybe because of applications where it can be used
+Basically you can differentiate between 2D and 3D pose estimation.
+In **2D Pose Estimation** a 2D pose of (x,y) coordinates for each joint from a RGB image are estimated.
+In **3D Pose Estimation** you also incorporate the prediction of a third coordinate z.

 - in this article I will only talk about Deep Learning based Pose Estimation models
 - nowadays all Pose Estimation Models consist of a DL part (ConvNet)
 - first convolutional neural net was applied in 2014 (Jain et al.)
 - before ConvNets the best approaches for this task were based on body part detectors (multiple stages of processing)

-What is Pose Estimation?
-What is the state of the art in the field of pose estimation

-- 2D Pose Estimation -> estimate a 2D pose (x,y) coordinates for each joint from a RGB image
-- 3D Pose Estimation -> estimate a 3D pose (x,y,z) coordinates

 ## Top-down vs. Bottom-up Approaches